Harewood, New Zealand: Demographics

-Ethnicities were 83.3% European/Pākehā, 3.5% Māori, 1.5% Pacific peoples, 14.1% Asian, and 2.6% other ethnicities (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 83.3% European/Pākehā, 3.5% Māori, 1.5% Pasifika, 14.1% Asian, and 2.6% other ethnicities.
+People may identify with more than one ethnicity.

-The proportion of people born overseas was 21.9%, compared with 27.1% nationally.
+The percentage of people born overseas was 21.9, compared with 27.1% nationally.

-Although some people objected to giving their religion, 43.1% had no religion, 49.1% were Christian, 0.4% were Hindu, 1.5% were Buddhist and 0.9% had other religions.
+Although some people chose not to answer the census's question about religious affiliation, 43.1% had no religion, 49.1% were Christian, 0.4% were Hindu, 1.5% were Buddhist and 0.9% had other religions.

-Of those at least 15 years old, 321 (27.0%) people had a bachelor or higher degree, and 159 (13.4%) people had no formal qualifications.
+Of those at least 15 years old, 321 (27.0%) people had a bachelor's or higher degree, and 159 (13.4%) people had no formal qualifications.
 The median income was $37,800, compared with $31,800 nationally.
+309 people (25.9%) earned over $70,000 compared to 17.2% nationally.
 The employment status of those at least 15 was that 561 (47.1%) people were employed full-time, 210 (17.6%) were part-time, and 30 (2.5%) were unemployed.

 Economy

 In addition to State Highway 1 passing through the suburb, Harewood is a major transport hub for Christchurch and the South Island owing to Christchurch International Airport sitting within the suburb.
 The airport is the second-busiest in New Zealand after only Auckland Airport, bringing approximately 6.9 million passengers through Harewood in 2019.
 As a result of the airport, Harewood is also home to many freight and other industrial businesses which rely upon proximity to the airport, as well as rental car and campervan companies.

 The suburb is also home to the International Antarctic Centre, a major Christchurch tourist attraction centred around the city's role as a departure point for many national Antarctic programmes.
 The centre was established in 1990, and is home to the administration offices of the New Zealand, United States, and Italian Antarctic programmes alongside multiple Antarctic-focused attractions.
 Hagglund armoured vehicles can occasionally be seen on roads around the Centre, offering rides to tourists.

 The median income of Harewood residents aged 15 or more was $29,900 per annum, $100 more than the median income for the whole of Christchurch city.